pwrtelegram/pwrtelegram/README.md

 {"ok": true, "result": "hjJhh-_3838rhehhH2"}
 ```

-Use it to call the completephonelogin method with the code you received (2fa isn't supported yet).
+Use it to call the completephonelogin method with the code you received.

 ```
 https://api.pwrtelegram.xyz/userhjJhh-_3838rhehhH2/completephonelogin?code=77486